zeromancer/mangawatcher/README.md

  * Max: ~/Mangas

 Default config directory:
- * No command line argument given: Same directory as the executed JAR file
+ * No command line argument given -> Same directory as the executed JAR file
- * Command line argument given: the provided location in the first argument
+ * Command line argument given -> the provided location in the first argument

 ## New Features ##